American University Park DC Neighborhood Guide to Living Here

 Most construction dates fall between the 1920s and 1940s, with original layouts typically featuring compartmentalized rooms, formal dining areas, and usable basements or attics.
 Many homes have been expanded with rear additions, opened kitchens, or finished lower levels.

-To view current American University Park listings and schedule neighborhood showings, contact Roger Taylor, Washington DC luxury real estate agent at 202.679.1750.
+To view current American University Park listings and schedule neighborhood showings, contact Roger Taylor, Washington DC and Maryland real estate agent at 202.679.1750.

 Transportation and Accessibility